Zak's Phase in Non-Symmetric One-Dimensional Crystals

 The most commonly periodic material used for both acoustics and photonics is the layered material, where the unit cell is made of regions of given thickness with constant $\alpha$ and $\beta$ parameters.
-The fact that for electronics only two delta functions are required for having asymmetry might induce to believe that only two layers are necessary for the same purpose in this case, however it has to be pointed out that having two delta potentials means that we have actually three layers: vacuum and the two potentials.
-This misunderstanding has been indeed found in many recent papers, however, as will be shown below, for the binary layered material Zak's phase is zero.

 Figure \ref{fig:ABC} shows a three layers unit cell.
-Upper panel shows a clearly asymmetric configuration, but if we set material $C$ equal to $A$ (mid panel) or equal to $B$(lower panel), we can always find a symmetric unit cell and, as discussed before, Zak's phase will be zero.
+Upper panel shows a clearly asymmetric configuration, but if we set material $C$ equal to $A$ (mid panel) or equal to $B$(lower panel), we can always find a symmetric unit cell and, as discussed before, we will have $\hat{\theta}_0=0$.

 Finally, numerical examples for the three-layers material are shown if figure \ref{fig:ZABC}.
 We have selected $\beta(x)=1$, so that we modulate only $\alpha(x)$.
 We have set $\alpha_A=2,\alpha_B=1$ and we have plot Zak's phase as a function of $\alpha_C$.
 Each layer has a thickness $d_A=a/4,d_B=a/2,d_C=a/4$, respectively.
-Sweeping $\alpha_C$ from $\alpha_B$ to $\alpha_A$, we see how Zak's phase (upper panel) takes finite values in all the range except at the initial and final points, which correspond to symmetric configurations.
-The lower panel shows Berry connection for $\alpha_C=1.92$, and it can be seen that for band 4 the contribution to Zak's phase of Berry connection is due to its value near the border of the Brillouin zone.
+Sweeping $\alpha_C$ from $\alpha_B$ to $\alpha_A$, we see how $\hat{\theta}_0$ (upper panel) takes finite values in all the range except at the initial and final points, which correspond to symmetric configurations.
+The lower panel shows Berry connection for $\alpha_C=1.92$, and it can be seen that for band 4 the contribution to $\hat{\theta}_0$ of Berry connection is due to its value near the border of the Brillouin zone.